KSPModdingLibs/KSPCommunityFixes/README.md

 If doing so in the `Debug` configuration and if your KSP install is modified to be debuggable, you will be able to debug the code from within your IDE (if your IDE provides Unity debugging support).

 ### Changelog

+##### 1.26.0
+- New stock configs fix, **[LandingGearLights](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/122)** : fix the lights on the "LY-10" and "LY-35" landing gears not automatically turning on/off when extending/retracting the landing gear.
+- New KSP bugfix/QoL patch, **LadderToggleableLight** : fix for the stock "Kelus-LV Bay Mobility Enhancer" light being always active even when the ladder is retracted, and implements manual control of the light.

 ##### 1.25.5
 - Fixed [issue #134](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/133) : fix for [issue #133](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/133) was overly conservative, causing loading to stop on exceptions that don't cause a fatal error in stock.